Ateneo de Davao University: Service-oriented programs

-The College of Law has several pro bono programs under the office of the Ateneo Legal Aid Services.
-Students in the graduate programs of the School of Business and Governance help in creating business plans and entrepreneurial opportunities for non-profit organizations in the city.
-For the School of Arts and Sciences graduate programs, most of the academic courses are focused on environment, education, and peace in its various academic course programs.
-In line with this, the university has its very own Al Qalam Institute for Islamic Studies.
+The College of Law offers pro bono services through Ateneo Legal Aid Services.
+Graduate students in the School of Business and Governance assist non-profit organizations by helping develop business plans and entrepreneurial projects.
+In the School of Arts and Sciences, many graduate-level courses focus on areas such as environmental studies, education and peace studies.
+The university also operates the Al Qalam Institute for Islamic Studies.